Skip to main content

 Buy the Zaptec Go 2 if:

-• You need a MID-approved energy meter for billing or landlord purposes
+• You want a MID-certified meter for company-car billing or future V2G export

 Buy the NexBlue Point 2 if: